 The district shall submit the reporting package to the Federal Clearing House as required within 30 days after receipt.
 State statute requires submission to the System Office by December 31.
 Submission to the System Office is not to be delayed for district board acceptance of the reports.
 The Data Collection Form must be signed by the district Chief Financial Officer and the audit firm's auditor in charge of the audit.
-The Data Collection Form (SF-SAC) and instructions are located at http://harvester.census.gov/sac/.
+The Data Collection Form (SF-SAC) and instructions are located at the Federal Audit Clearinghouse.